Johns Hopkins UniversityEst. 1876

 Academic program development

 1. Consideration by the Academic Program Review Group (APRG).
 This can occur concurrent with school consideration and should ideally occur at the beginning of the program development/consideration process as an initial point of review to help identify potential internal and external obstacles to the program’s approval and success.
 The APRG group will occasionally make recommendations on the proposal’s content that best positions it for successful MHEC review.
-Program contacts should submit an academic program proposal form for the group’s consideration.
-The APRG typically schedules bi-weekly meetings and makes recommendations for a proposal’s remittance to the next step in institutional consideration.
-It will, not infrequently, recommend changes to a proposal, or a suspension in consideration while factors that might affect the program’s approval are discussed.
-Consequently, schools should be aware that proposals may need to be re-routed through internal school approval processes if APRG recommends substantive changes.
+Program contacts should complete an academic program proposal form for the group’s consideration.
+The APRG includes the Executive Vice Provost, Senior Associate Vice Provost for Academic Affairs, Vice Provost for Graduate and Professional Education, and Director of Government Affairs – Maryland.

-1. PhD programs and Doctor of Philosophy Board.
+4. PhD programs and Doctor of Philosophy Board.
 If the proposal is for a PhD, it requires review and approval by the university’s Doctor of Philosophy Board.
 Consideration and approval by the Board is necessary before remittance to the Council of Deans.

 Other program actions that require state review

-2. Changes to a program’s title.
+• Changes to a program’s title.

-4. Offering an existing program at a non-Johns Hopkins location.
+• Offering an existing program at a non-Johns Hopkins location.
 This could also require Middle States Commission on Higher Education approval.

-5. Certificate programs being developed from curriculum in an existing approved program.
+• Certificate programs being developed from curriculum in an existing approved program.

-6. Changes to a program’s modality, including rendering a previously face-to-face program a distance education program.
-More on the CIP code change process and policy is available from the Office of the University Registrar.
+• Changes to a program’s modality, including rendering a previously face-to-face program a distance education program.

 Please consult with the Academic Compliance Officer if you are considering any of the above changes to existing programs.
+This program review life-cycle graphic provides an illustrated summary of the above text, and outlines which steps apply to which type of program proposal.

 Website Footer Navigation